Change Tune-O-Matic strings like a Pro

 4. Free the String

-Freeing the string from the machine heads, we can push it through the Tune-O-Matic bridge to free it from the guitar.
-The ball end of the string will pop out the bridge.
-Guide it with your free hand to avoid scratching the body of the guitar.
+After freeing the string from the tuning post, push it through the Tune-O-Matic bridge tailpiece to remove it from the guitar.
+The ball end will pop out of the back of the bridge—guide it with your other hand to prevent it from scratching the guitar’s body.

 5. Trim the Top and Bottom of the String

-Using side cutters, cut the curled end of the worn-out string to make it easier to feed entirely through the bridge and out the back of the bridge.
+Using side cutters, trim the curled end of the old string to make it easier to feed it completely through the bridge and out the back.

 6. Remove the String

-Remove your new guitar string from the packaging and feed the end without the ball into the Tune-O-Matic bridge.
-Make sure the ball end fits firmly into the slot.
-Any excess string can be trimmed later when you have completed the steps.
+Take the new string out of its packaging and feed the end without the ball through the Tune-O-Matic bridge.
+Make sure the ball end seats firmly in its slot.
+Any excess string can be trimmed later once you’ve completed the remaining steps.

 7. Insert the New String and Extend

-Once you have fed the string through the bridge, extend it to the machine heads and feed it all the way through the corresponding machine head.
+After feeding the string through the bridge, pull it up to the tuning machine and thread it fully through the corresponding tuning post.

 8. Wind the String Around the Machine Head